 Electricians work on residential, commercial and industrial projects providing electrical service.
-In this program, you will learn how to install new wiring and other fixtures such as breaker boxes, switches and motor controls.
+Once employed, you can enroll in this apprenticeship and will learn how to install new wiring and other fixtures such as breaker boxes, switches and motor controls.
 Through a combination of on-the-job training and classroom instruction, you’ll gain skills to install equipment for generating, transforming and distributing electricity.
 You’ll also learn to plan and lay out electrical systems around the work of other trades.
 This program involves some paid and some unpaid instruction.
-Although it requires a long-term commitment, electrician apprenticeship leads to a stable, well-paid career.
+The electrician apprenticeship is a multiple year commitment that leads to a stable, well-paid career.

 Whether you want to be an electrician’s helper or pursue an electrical apprenticeship, this program will give you the skills to get started.
 Gain basic knowledge of electrical code, print reading, installation requirements and electrical equipment.
 You’ll also learn how to test electrical circuits and interpret electrical diagrams and construction drawings.
 Then you’ll put your knowledge and skills to work on an actual residential construction site.

 Want to learn to operate heavy equipment and work outdoors?
 This apprenticeship prepares you to operate cranes, dozers, scrapers, loaders, motor graders, tractor loader backhoes and more.
 As an operating engineer, you’ll work on construction projects such as commercial and residential developments, dams, roadways, etc. Or you could work in plants that produce rock, sand and gravel, or clean up hazardous waste sites.
 You’ll learn blueprint reading, how to maintain your equipment and safe work site procedures.
-The program combines on-the-job training and classroom instruction to prepare you for this construction industry career.
+This program requires you to first be employed before starting your on-the-job and classroom instruction.

 Plumbers work on residential, commercial and industrial projects providing potable water and sanitary drain and vent systems.
 In this program, you will learn the proper installation techniques for these systems, and through a combination of on-the-job training and classroom instruction, you’ll gain the skills to install the associated piping, fittings and fixtures, and the code knowledge related to the trade.
 You’ll also learn to plan and lay out plumbing systems around the work of other trades.
-This program involves both paid and unpaid instruction.
-Plumbing apprenticeship leads to a well-paid career while being paid to learn.
+This program involves both paid and unpaid instruction and requires you to first be employed before starting your on-the-job and classroom instruction.

 A steamfitter constructs, installs and repairs pipes and equipment made to withstand high pressure.
 You'll learn how to install wet heating systems, ventilation, refrigeration and air conditioning in residential, commercial and industrial buildings.
 You’ll gain welding and pipefitting skills, along with a thorough knowledge of the principles of heating and cooling and all temperature controls.
-This apprenticeship involves both classroom and on-the-job training over a five-year period.
+This program requires you to first be employed and involves five years of on-the-job training and classroom instruction.

 Steamfitters doing refrigeration and service work will install, maintain, troubleshoot, diagnose and service systems for heating, ventilation, air conditioning and refrigeration.
 You could work in a variety of industries on equipment and controls for piping systems that carry water, steam, chemicals, compressed air, liquid gasses or fuel.
 You’ll learn about blueprint reading, specifications and rigging equipment.
 You’ll also learn how to measure, cut, bend, prepare and join all types of pipe.
 Your training will cover pressure testing for leaks, as well as the detection of problems in electronic, pneumatic, digital, electrical, software or programmable logic controls.
-This apprenticeship involves both classroom and on-the-job training over a five-year period.
+This program requires you to first be employed and involves five years of on-the-job training and classroom instruction.